 Many people with apraxia are no longer able to be independent and may have trouble performing everyday tasks.
-Ask your healthcare provider, which activities may or may not be safe.
-Avoid activities that may cause injury, and take the proper safety measures.
+Ask the health care provider which activities may or may not be safe.
+Avoid activities that may cause injury and take the proper safety measures.

 - Learning problems

 Contact the provider if someone has difficulty performing everyday tasks or has other symptoms of apraxia after a stroke or brain injury.

 Reducing your risk of stroke and brain injury may help prevent conditions that lead to apraxia.

 Halpern H, Goldfarb.
 Language and Motor Speech Disorders in Adults.
 3rd ed.
 Burlington, MA: Jones and Bartlett Learning.
 2013.

 Kirshner HS.
 Dysarthria and apraxia of speech.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 14.